cepek/sandbox-gama/tests/gama-g3/src/geng3test.md

 centesimal seconds of arc (cc) and dH in millimeters.

 ### Format

-* id   B L H  BL_status H_status  dB dL dH
+    *  id   B L H   dB dL dH   BL_status H_status

-[note] Alternatively, angular data for B, L, dB, and dL can be entered in sexagesimal format (degrees-minutes-seconds: dd-mm-ss).
+    *  id   X Y Z   dB dL dH   BL_status H_status

+Coordinates B, L, H must be given in sexagesimal format degrees-minutes-seconds (for example 56-21-38.74).
+Values dB and dL are always given in seconds of arc, dH is given in millimeters.

+BL_status and H_status must be fixed, free or constr ("constrained").

+[note] If point information is too long to fit in a single line, it may contine on the following lines (to form all 10 tokens).

 ### Internal Representation